CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 but put groups of blocks on each processor to improve the communication characteristics.
 In the ‘sectcart’ case, the domain is divided into two (east-west) halves and the loops are done over each, sequentially.
-:ref:`fig-distribscorecard` provides an overview of the pros and cons for the distribution types.

 The `wghtfile` decomposition drives the decomposition based on weights provided in a weight file.
-That file should be a netcdf file with a double real field called `wght` containing the relative weight of each gridcell.  :ref:`fig-distrb` (b) and (c) show an example.
-The weights associated with each gridcell will be summed on a per block basis and normalized to about 10 bins to carry out the distribution of highest to lowest block weights to processors.
+That file should be a netcdf file with a double real field called `wght` containing the relative weight of each gridcell.  :ref:`fig-distrbB` (b) and (c) show an example.
+The weights associated with each gridcell will be summed on a per block basis and normalized to about 10 bins to carry out the distribution of highest to lowest block weights to processors.  :ref:`fig-distribscorecard` provides an overview of the pros and cons of the various distribution types.

 .. _fig-distribscorecard: